mushroomhostage/RadioBeacon/README.md

 To tune into a signal, left- or right-click the compass.
 The next scan will report which signal you have locked onto, and the compass needle will point in its direction.

+If it interferes with other plugins which use compasses, players can turn off their radios using the /toggleradio command.

 ### Tips & Tricks
 Enderpearls work very well for maintaining tall antennas.
 Thrown just right, they will let you teleport inside of the iron bars, without falling, and also help you safely get